Doug Thorley: Racing career

 Thorley won many drag races at the Santa Ana (California) strip in the 1950s in a 1938 Century coupe.
 In the 1960s, he was the first in class to break 200 miles per hour at the Bonneville Salt Flats in a C/Modified Sports Corvette.
 In 1964, Thorley match raced an altered-wheelbase (pre-Funny Car) 396 cid injected big-block 1964 Chevy II he called Chevy Too Much.

 Thorley's Doug's Headers Corvair was the first seven-second Funny Car, and it was in this car he won the NHRA supercharged A Funny Car (AA/FC) class at Indianapolis Raceway Park in 1967, defeating Joe Lunati's The Dixie Devil Camaro.
 It was the first time Funny Car Eliminator was held at Indy.
 Indy would also prove to be Thorley's only NHRA national event win in Funny Car.

-That year 1967, he would also record the first (unofficial) 200 mph funny car pass in his Corvair, at Lions Drag Strip.
+That year 1967, Thorley would also record the first (unofficial) 200 mph funny car pass in his Corvair, at Lions Drag Strip.

 In 1968, Thorley bought a rear-engined AMC 401-powered Javelin TF/FC (one of just a handful of similar funny cars ever built, including Dave Bowman's California Stud) from Woody Gilmore.
 (The 401 cid would later be replaced by a 392 cid hemi prepared by John Hoven and Glenn Okazaki.)
 The same year, he was given Car Crafts All-Star Drag Racing Team Funny Car Driver of the Year Award in 1968.